-- If bright lights bother your eyes.
+- If bright lights bother your child’s eyes.

 - Skin reaction to light.

-- A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
-It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
+- A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
+It can cause severe health problems that may not go away, and sometimes death.
+Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

-- Very bad and sometimes deadly liver problems have happened with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+- Liver problems have rarely happened with this drug.
+Sometimes, this has been deadly.
+Call your child’s doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Rarely, some people have had a reaction during the infusion of this drug.
 Tell the doctor right away about any flushing, fever, sweating, fast heartbeat, chest tightness, shortness of breath, faintness, upset stomach, itching, or rash during the infusion of this drug.

-- Upset stomach or throwing up.
+- Constipation, diarrhea, stomach pain, upset stomach, or throwing up.